Benjamin Harrison: National forests

 In March 1891 Congress enacted, and Harrison signed, the Land Revision Act of 1891.
 This legislation resulted from a bipartisan desire to initiate reclamation of surplus lands that had been, up to that point, granted from the public domain, for potential settlement or use by railroad syndicates.
 As the law's drafting was finalized, Section 24 was added at the behest of Harrison by his Secretary of the Interior John Noble, which read as follows:

 That the President of the United States may, from time to time, set apart and reserve, in any State or Territory having public land bearing forests, in any part of the public lands wholly or in part covered with timber or undergrowth, whether of commercial value or not, as public reservations, and the president shall, by public proclamation, declare the establishment of such reservations and the limits thereof.

 Within a month of the enactment of this law Harrison authorized the first forest reserve, to be located on public domain adjacent to Yellowstone National Park, in Wyoming.
-Other areas were so designated by Harrison, bringing the first forest reservations total to 22 million acres in his term.
+He established another 16 forest reserves.
+He also signed legislation establishing what became Sequoia National Park and General Grant National Park.
+He brought the forest reservations total to 22 million acres in his term.
 Harrison was also the first to give a prehistoric Indian ruin, Casa Grande in Arizona, federal protection.